 Unlike general administrative positions, legal administrative careers generally require extensive knowledge of legal documentation and procedures, as well as a level of familiarity or proficiency in certain software (Elite, CPi, Timeslips, etc.)

 The nature of an Executive Assistant position is often tailored to an executive’s personal preferences and comes with an inherent need for the highest level of professionalism.
 Additionally, you must be a forward-thinking, detail-oriented organizer with the ability to anticipate.
 Coinciding with typical responsibilities (calendaring, travel arrangements, etc.), Staffing Consultant—Direct Hire Division Chris Wallingford asserts, “Formality counts; Executive Assistants will find themselves in the position of speaking on behalf of the executive so it is essential s/he can do so competently both verbally and in writing.“

-In summary, there are many different types of administrative job out there, each with their own unique set of skills and core competencies.
-It is obviously important to know the nature of the specific type of administrative position for which you are applying including the core capabilities required to be successful.
-Just as important however, are the “soft-skills” required and organizational culture in which the job exits…without this complete picture of the job you risk failure.
+In summary, there are many different types of administrative jobs out there, each with its own unique set of skills and core competencies.
+It is obviously important to know the nature of the specific type of administrative position for which you are applying, including the core capabilities required to be successful.
+Just as important, however, are the “soft skills” required and the organizational culture in which the job exists…without this complete picture of the job, you risk failure.

 Note: utilize the available resources out there to help you better understand how to pitch yourself as a talented and experienced administrative professional as well as assess the suitability of a specific administrative job to your individual profile….Good Luck!